-Hosted by two commercial row-crop farmers and a dairy farmer, Field Work is a podcast that provides space for frank, realistic discussions about the benefits and challenges of sustainable agriculture.
-Hosts Zach Johnson, Mitchell Hora, and Tara Vander Dussen (who joined the team in season four) explore the successes and challenges farmers experience as they adopt new practices, while still getting into the weeds on the difficulties.
+Hosted by three farmers, Field Work is a podcast that provides space for frank discussions about the benefits and challenges of sustainable agriculture.
+Hosted by Zach Johnson, Mitchell Hora, and Tara Vander Dussen, the program explores the successes and challenges farmers experience as they adopt new practices, while still getting into the weeds on the difficulties.

 Zach Johnson is a fifth-generation family farmer from Minnesota who grows 2,500 acres of corn and soybeans with his dad.
 He also has a formidable online presence through his MN Millennial Farmer YouTube channel, which touts more than 880,000 subscribers.